PREP scholar pipetting in a research lab

 • DACA recipients or international students: The following sites include positions funded by the university and may be able to support DACA recipients.

-• At campuses of the University of California, Junior Specialists are entry-level researchers with a two-year cap on employment in this position.
+• academic: recruit.ucdavis.edu.
+Junior Specialists are entry-level researchers with a two-year cap on employment in this position.
 UC Davis faculty have begun advertising these openings.
 Go to https://recruit.ucdavis.edu/apply and look for Junior Specialist positions with an "apply by..." date in the future.
-New positions will appear probably through mid summer.
+A large fraction of junior specialist positions turn over annually as the incumbents head to advanced degree programs in the spring through summer, which means that spring is a great time to search this site.

 • PhD or health sciences degree aspirants: NIH Intramural Research Training Award Program admits both PhD and MD applicants.
 Rolling admission.